Avanade/Beef/docs/Entity-Entity-Config.md

 Property | Description
 -|-
 **`refDataType`** | The Reference Data identifier Type option.
-Valid options are: `int`, `Guid`.
+Valid options are: `int`, `Guid`, `string`.
 Required to identify an entity as being Reference Data.
 Specifies the underlying .NET Type used for the Reference Data identifier.
 `refDataText` | Indicates whether a corresponding `Text` property is added when generating a Reference Data `Property` overriding the `CodeGeneration.RefDataText` selection.
 This is used where serializing within the Web API`Controller` and the `ExecutionContext.IsRefDataTextSerializationEnabled` is set to `true` (which is automatically set where the url contains `$text=true`).
 `refDataSortOrder` | The Reference Data sort order option.
 Valid options are: `SortOrder`, `Id`, `Code`, `Text`.
 Specifies the default sort order for the underlying Reference Data collection.
 Defaults to `SortOrder`.
 `refDataStringFormat` | The Reference Data `ToString` composite format.
 The string format supports the standard composite formatting; where the following indexes are used: `{0}` for `Id`, `{1}` for `Code` and `{2}` for `Text`.
 Defaults to `{2}`.